ethereum/ethereum-org-website/src/content/developers/docs/ethereum-stack/index.md

 ## Level 1: Ethereum Virtual Machine {#ethereum-virtual-machine}

-The [Ethereum Virtual Machine (EVM)](/developers/docs/evm/) is the runtime environment for smart contracts in Ethereum.
+The [Ethereum Virtual Machine (EVM)](/developers/docs/evm/) is the runtime environment for smart contracts on Ethereum.
 All smart contracts and state changes on the Ethereum blockchain are executed by [transactions](/developers/docs/transactions/).
 The EVM handles all of the transaction processing on the Ethereum network.

 As with any virtual machine, the EVM creates a level of abstraction between the executing code and the executing machine (an Ethereum node).
-Currently the EVM is running on thousands of nodes distributed across the world.
+Currently, the EVM is running on thousands of nodes distributed across the world.

 Under the hood, the EVM uses a set of opcode instructions to execute specific tasks.
-These (140 unique) opcodes allow the EVM to be Turing-complete, which means the EVM is able to compute just about anything, given enough resources.
+These (140 unique) opcodes allow the EVM to be [Turing-complete](https://en.wikipedia.org/wiki/Turing_completeness), which means the EVM is able to compute just about anything, given enough resources.

 As a dapp developer, you don't need to know much about the EVM other than it exists and that it reliably powers all applications on Ethereum without downtime.